Ignition system type

 •Manual ignition distribution - Advanced way of controlling the ignition outputs.
 Do not use if you don't know what you are doing.

 Ignition system delay

 Specifies the actual delay that occurs when MaxxECU sends a spark signal and the actual spark is fired.

 Note: How to adjust, lock ignition angle to a known value (like 10 deg BTDC) using the lock ignition angle feature below, give engine some RPM, if ignition "travels away" a few degrees use this setting to adjust the delay,to really make sure ignition are synced, even on higher rpm.

 Lock ignition angle

-Function to lock ignition at a given value, regardless of engine load.
+Check the checkbox to lock the ignition advance timing at a given value, regardless of engine load.

-Note: all other ignition timing will be discharged when this feature is enabled, use with caution.
+Note: all other ignition timing (even cranking angles and/or other corrections) will be discharged when this feature is enabled, use with caution.